 - Changes, if any, in the interest rate during the tenor of the loan will not affect the EMI; instead, the tenor of the floating interest loan will vary.

 - On loans with floating interest rates, lenders cannot apply any prepayment penalty per the rules of the RBI.

-What is fixed interest rate?
+What is the fixed interest rate on Loan Against Property?

 - A fixed interest rate implies that the lending rate is fixed for the term of your loan.
 Typically, fixed interest rates are 1% to 2% higher than current floating interest rates.

 - Fixed interest loans provide a sense of certainty to you as you know the monthly instalments and loan tenor beforehand.
 However, keep in mind that fixed rates on long-tenor loans, like mortgage loan, switch to floating interest in a few years, depending on your lender’s terms.
 This is called a reset.

 - Choose floating interest rates when you perceive that the base rate will either stay constant or reduce over time.
 In this case, the interest charged on your loan will either stay the same or reduce.